thon-ju/bluetooth_print/README.md

 ## Introduction

-BluetoothPrint is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build bluetooth thermal printer apps for iOS and Android.(for example, Gprinter pt-380 eg.)
+BluetoothPrint is a bluetooth plugin for [Flutter](http://www.flutter.io), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-380 eg.)